tud-hri/joan/docs/index.md

 [repolink]: https://gitlab.tudelft.nl/tud-cor-hri/joan-framework/joan

-On the left you see the overall layout of the documentation.
-Starting with setting up but also including thorough documentation on the different modules and if you wish to add modules how to do so.

-!!!
-Note
-    If you cannot read the text in the GIFS or images please zoom in in your webbrowser, the resolution should then be high enough to distinguish the text.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TLLw48isYJU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-JOAN is developed by members of the Human-Robot Interaction group at Cognitive Robotics of Delft University of Technology.
+JOAN is developed by members of the [Human-Robot Interaction group](https://delfthapticslab.nl) at Cognitive Robotics of Delft University of Technology.
 This home-page serves as the table of contents of this document, a little bit below an overview is given with a short description of the sections and what they contain.

 ## Setup
 * __[Setup on Windows](setup-carla-windows.md)__ - Guide on how to setup CARLA and JOAN on Windows OS